The digital divide should not be viewed at the individual level but rather at the collective level

 Let's start with three assumptions:

-- The primary and indispensable driving force behind humanity’s evolution and global reach will be electricity; in other words, every action, whatever it may be, will be made possible only by electricity: mobility, information and communication technologies, for example.
-Indeed, let us not forget that what we commonly call a bit, a byte, 1 “megabyte”—in short, the unit constituting information or data—is nothing more and nothing less than a small packet of stored and moving electrons.
-Where there is movement of electrons, there is electricity.
+- The primary and indispensable driver of humanity’s evolution and influence will be electricity; in other words, every action, whatever it may be, will be made possible only by electricity: mobility, information and communication technologies, for example.
+Indeed, let’s not forget that what we commonly call a bit, a byte, 1 “mega”—in short, the basic unit constituting information or data—is nothing more and nothing less than a small packet of stored and moving electrons.
+And the movement of electrons means electricity.
 What would become of this vast mass of data—produced, exchanged, stored, and mined (in the cloud, on the web, in data centers, etc.)—without electrons?
-Thus, it is essential to understand that the major challenge will be to generate this electricity—which has “become indispensable”—with the smallest possible ecological footprint, across the entire value chain of the production and conversion system.
+Thus, it is essential to understand that the major challenge will be to generate this electricity—which has “become indispensable”—with the smallest possible ecological footprint, across the entire value chain of production and conversion.

 - Electronics, computer science, and robotics have become indispensable to scientific progress across all disciplines.